 Totally Wild has a limit of 27 seats so everyone has a good view

 What is the Whale Guarantee

 The whale guarantee allows each person with a valid ticket (excludes Free of Charge passengers) on a cruise that does not see whales to return on another cruise in the same year with a return voucher.
-It is necessary that you book your free trip in advance as it may be booked out otherwise, so you need to secure your place.
-Available on all of our cruises.
+Return vouchers are stand-by tickets and priority is given to paying customers.
+Please book your free trip in advance via phone 02 9583 1199 or at one of our ticket offices at Darling Harbour or Circular Quay.

 What's the definition of seeing whales?